Archie Macpherson

-Archibald "Archie" Macpherson (born 1937) is a Scottish football commentator and author.

-He has been commentating on Scottish football, via both radio and television, for over four decades.
+Archibald Macpherson (born 1934) is a Scottish football commentator and author.
+He has been commentating on Scottish football, on radio and television, for over four decades.

 Early life

 Macpherson was born and raised in the Shettleston area of Glasgow.
 His father had played as a centre forward for Shettleston, Dalry Thistle and Largs Thistle.
+He achieved a BA in Education and was a teacher in North Lanarkshire in the late 1950s.

 Broadcasting career

 Macpherson has worked for the BBC, STV, Eurosport, Setanta Sports, Radio Clyde and Talksport although he initially struggled to gain a foothold in broadcasting.
-Indeed, his first job was as a teacher where he supplemented his income by getting short stories published in local newspapers.
-Such efforts paid off and helped Archie gain his initial big break at the BBC.
+His first job was as a teacher where he supplemented his income by getting short stories published in local newspapers.
+Such efforts paid off and helped him gain his initial big break at the BBC.
 He continued to work as a teacher until 1969 when he joined the BBC on a full-time basis and remained with the corporation until 1990.

-Popular perception

 Macpherson has made his own personal appearances within Scottish popular culture.
-Famously he once appeared on Rikki Fulton's Scotch and Wry (a prominent comedy sketch show screened by BBC Scotland) being mistaken for former University Challenge host Bamber Gascoigne.
+He once appeared on Rikki Fulton's Scotch and Wry (a prominent comedy sketch show screened by BBC Scotland) being mistaken for former University Challenge host Bamber Gascoigne.
 In the film adaptation of Irvine Welsh's cult novel Trainspotting he re-voiced his commentary of Archie Gemmill's famous goal for Scotland against the Netherlands at the 1978 World Cup as a sex scene unfolded at the same time, both pieces of action climaxing simultaneously.
-He was also the regular figure of the BBC TV network's sport coverage.
-He had appeared on Grandstand for the Scottish football league results and presented some sports bulletin in Breakfast Time when Bob Wilson or David Icke was on the day-off.
-He also occasionally commentated on matches in England for the network especially when the television rights to Scottish Cup belonged to Scottish Television in 1988–90.
+He was also a regular figure of the BBC TV network's sport coverage.
+He appeared on Grandstand to round up the Scottish football league results and presented some sports bulletins for Breakfast Time when Bob Wilson or David Icke were off.
+He also occasionally commentated on matches in England for the network, especially when the television rights to the Scottish Cup belonged to Scottish Television in 1988–90.

 His popularity saw him elected as Rector of the University of Edinburgh in 1985, defeating Teddy Taylor, Margo MacDonald and Richard Demarco.

-Awards

-Macpherson was recognised at the 2005 Scottish BAFTA ceremony, picking up a prize for "Special Contribution to Scottish Broadcasting".
+Macpherson was recognised at the 2005 Scottish BAFTA ceremony, picking up a prize for a "Special Contribution to Scottish Broadcasting".

-Modern day

-Macpherson's last regular role was commentating on STV's coverage of UEFA Champions League and UEFA Cup matches involving Scottish teams.
+His last regular role was commentating on STV's coverage of UEFA Champions League and UEFA Cup matches involving Scottish teams.
 Archie also became famous for his appearances on STV's Scotsport, which aired highlights from the Scottish Premier League (SPL) on Monday nights during the football season, until its axe in 2008.

-Macpherson provides match predictions and analysis for betting-shop chain Ladbrokes.
+At the age of ninety-one, Macpherson made a special guest appearance to mark the fiftieth anniversary of BBC Scotland's football highlights programme Sportscene on 9 August 2025.
+Fellow veteran broadcasters Dougie Donnelly, Jock Brown and Rob MacLean also appeared on the show with Macpherson providing commentary on the match between St. Mirren and Motherwell.
+The game was shown first in the running order in honour of Macpherson's appearance, but disappointingly finished in a 0-0 draw.